 Caring for an ill or elderly family member:

 Briefly state the situation and let them know that the family situation is now resolved.
 Communicate to your potential employer that you have honed your skills or have upgraded your skills through other ventures.
-Although taking time off to care for an ill family member is a selfless and noble act, you need to let potential employers know that you are now available and that you are qualified for the position.
+Although taking time off to care for an ill family member is a selfless and noble act, you need to let potential employers know you are now available and you are qualified for the position.
 You might word it like so:

 “After taking time off to care for my terminally ill father, I’m now ready to return to the workforce.
 During my time off, I remained wholly committed to my career, completing several courses and workshops to ensure my skills remained sharp and up-to-date.
 I believe that my long track record of success, coupled with my passion and steadfast commitment will prove valuable to this position.”